Motia Icon

 Two Steps working together in one flow.

-API and Event Steps connected in a flow
+API and Queue Steps connected in a flow

 API Step - Create resource: